 During Zoom meeting students are expected to adhere to course agreements on Zoom protocols that will be shared at the beginning of every meeting.
 All students are responsible for material covered in zoom meetings.
-Recordings of these meetings as well as chat transcript will be shared.
+Recordings of these meetings will be shared.